 Shadow Cutlery Vikings Axe of Ragnar Lothbrok: Most Interesting Design

-- This Axe of Ragnar Lothbrok has been created from our prop, however this axe is fully functional.
+- The Axe of Ragnar Lothbrok has been weathered to look from the same era as the Northern Vikings., however this axe is fully functional.
 Hand Forged Carbon Steel axe head, real leather grip with cross stitch on handle.

 - Although this is a sharpened, functional axe, it IS NOT designed for your everyday wood cutting and log splitting.
 That should be handled by your standard axes.
 If, however, you're planning on raiding the British Isles, this would be a fine companion!

 The Shadow Cutlery Vikings Axe of Ragnar Lothbrok has the most interesting design of all the axes in this product round-up.
 If you’re looking for something unique that will help you stand out at the campsite, this is an excellent choice for merging style with function as long as you won’t be actually cutting down trees.

 Though this ax is designed in the name of a legendary Viking hero and is not meant for chopping or cutting logs or other large pieces of wood, it is still a somewhat functional blade that can cut small pieces or shave off edges.
 The blade itself is made out of hand-forged carbon steel, which is quite durable.

 The Axe of Ragnar Lothbrok is not only the most interesting in this review, but it’s also the largest ax with a handle length of 24.5 inches.
 Weighing 2.4 lbs, this is also one of the heavier options.
 Overall, the added weight and size make it more difficult to carry around.

 Cross-stitched along the ash wood handle, you’ll find a design of leather strips for improving the grip.